Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura is thus fair game for a critical review like this one.

-You would be crazy to buy this product in 2024 and trust that the company will rectify the problems quickly.
-The software bugs like dropped power data appear fixable.
+You would be crazy to buy this product in 2024, expecting that the company will rectify the problems quickly.
+The software, bugs like dropped power, and data appear fixable.
 Still, much of the software glue between different aspects of the ecosystem may have systemic implications and not so easily changed – for example, with the efficiency of the various ways you get routes and structured training plans onto Dura.
 Then we come to the hardware issues like the poorly responsive touchscreen and overly sensitive digital crown – are they fixable without improved hardware components?

 It wouldn’t surprise me if the company abandoned this product altogether.
-There is too much to do, which, even when done, will still leave a product as the best choice for only a vanishingly niche group of endurance cyclists plus the brand loyalists.
+There is too much to do, which, even when done, will still leave a product as the best choice for only a very small niche group of endurance cyclists, the brand loyalists.
 That said, the first Hammerhead Karoo was much maligned at launch.
 I only got one to review later in its life, and I couldn’t see what all the fuss was about – it was great.
 The point is that Hammerhead mostly fixed Karoo 1 and then went on to success with its two follow-up models.
-SRAM acquired the company, and now Karoo 3 is pretty darned awesome.
+SRAM acquired the company, and now Karoo 3 is awesome.

 I dislike writing negative reviews and always try to see why any given product might be useful for someone other than myself, i.e. you.
 There are too many flaws for me to spend more time on this.
 Don’t buy it.
 You see very few detailed critical reviews because they do not generate affiliate revenue yet require a week of work.
 If you want to support critical reviews, please buy me a coffee or subscribe.
 I’ve just saved you 250 bucks, right?
 Thank you.